Zan-e Rooz: History

+During the late Pahlavi period, Zan-e Rooz combined fashion, beauty, celebrity interviews and entertainment with articles on education, employment, family life and women's changing social roles.
+Scholars have described it as one of the most influential women’s magazines of the late Pahlavi era, reflecting and shaping debates about modern Iranian womanhood while reaching a mass readership of young urban women.

+Under Davami’s editorial direction, ‘‘Zan-e Rooz’’ became one of Iran’s most influential women’s magazines.
+Its coverage combined fashion, beauty, celebrity interviews and entertainment with articles on education, employment, family life and women’s changing social roles.
+The magazine’s distinctive editorial identity also included the creation and promotion of the annual ‘‘Dokhtar-e Shayesteh’’ competition.

 After the 1979 Islamic Revolution the editorial board was overhauled and Zan-E Rooz became an Islamic lifestyle magazine.
 The magazine moved away from the Western-style gossip sheet and women's publication that it was previously and now explored the rights of women within an Islamic framework.

 Shahla Sherkat was appointed editor in 1991, she was quickly accused of "promoting modernist, westernised and feminist tendencies," and fired the same year.
 Sherkat then founded Zanan which became the most popular feminist magazine in Iran before publication was suspended in 2008 by order of the Mahmoud Ahmadinejad government.